Visiting the ski resort town of Gudauri, Georgia had not been our original plan.

 It was especially impressive to watch children who looked no older than 5 or 6 zoom down the slopes!
 They must have been learning to ski not long after they learned to walk.

 You can buy the ski passes at the bottom of each of the road-accessible lifts.
 They are a small card, which you can scan at the ski lift gates in order to open them.
-For a guide with more detailed information on ski passes, equipment rental, hiring a skiing instructor and more, check out this post about skiing in Gudauri from Caravanistan.
+For a guide with more detailed information on ski passes, equipment rental, hiring a skiing instructor and more, check out this comprehensie guide to skiing in Georgia.

 What if you are not a skier, but you still want to enjoy the incredible panoramic views of the Caucasus Mountains?
 You can certainly use the chairlifts and the gondola just for sightseeing!